Section 25 (band): 2010–present (Retrofit to Elektra)

 In May 2014, the group issued an expanded 30th anniversary CD edition of From the Hip via Factory Benelux, with a bonus disc featuring original demos as well as a BBC radio session from 1984 plus a new recording of "Reflection".
 Both Bernard Sumner and Jon Savage contributed liner notes.
-The new version of "Reflection" (subtitled 'Younger Image') was also issued as a limited edition orange vinyl 7″ single to mark Record Store Day in April 2014.
+The new version of "Reflection" (subtitled 'Young Image') was also issued as a limited edition orange vinyl 7" single to mark Record Store Day in April 2014.
 On Record Store Day the band performed in Manchester with Factory peers Crispy Ambulance and Minny Pops.
 A review of the show in The Guardian described Section 25 as "a revelation" and "the best new/old band in Britain."

 In April 2015, Section 25 released "Mirror", another limited edition 7″ single for Record Store Day, with guest vocals by Simon Topping, formerly of A Certain Ratio.
 The song dated from 1980 but had never before been recorded in the studio.
 Both the song and the packaging complemented a new CD edition of Always Now, re-mastered and featuring a bonus disc with their 1981 John Peel radio session as well as a complete live concert from 1980.
 The packaging replicated the original wraparound cover designed by Peter Saville.

-In 2016, the group released a new live album, Alfresco, as a vinyl and CD package to mark Record Store Day in April.
+In 2016, the group released a new live album, Alfresco, as a vinyl and CD package to mark Record Store Day in April and played a short series of live dates to coincide with its release.
 That same year the track "Hit" from their 1981 album Always Now was sampled by Kanye West on a new song, "FML", featured on his seventh studio album, The Life of Pablo.

 In December 2017, the band announced on their Facebook page that they were working on a new album, to be released during the spring 2018.
 Vincent Cassidy also announced that their original guitarist, Paul Wiggin, will contribute on the new album.
 June 2018 saw the release of an eleven-track album, Elektra, recorded at West Orange Studios during the early part of the same year.
 The album featured appearances by original guitarist Paul Wiggin and newest family member Michael Cassidy on bass.
-One of the tracks, "FML", is an acoustic cover of the Kanye West track that sampled the band's hit from their 1981 set Always Now.
+One of the tracks, "FML", is an acoustic cover of the Kanye West track that sampled the band's "Hit".